bkahlert/pihero/README.md

     - Your computer is automatically configured with DHCP.
     - The default `10.10.10.10/29` assigns `10.10.10.10` to your Raspberry Pi and uses the remaining address `10.10.10.9` and `10.10.10.11-14` to configure connected devices.
-    - You can configure any IP address range you like, for example `10.10.20.10/29`, to allow for multiple Raspberry Pis to be connected at the same time.
+    - You can configure any IP address range you like, for example `10.10.20.20/29`, to allow for multiple Raspberry Pis to be connected at the same time.
-- Mass storage over USB
 - Serial port over USB
     - Connect with `screen $(ls /dev/tty.usbmodem* | head -n 1) 115200`, exit with `Ctrl+A` `K`
     - Connect with `cu -s 115200 -l $(ls /dev/tty.usbmodem* | head -n 1)`, exit with `~.`
     - Connect with `minicom -b 115200 -D $(ls /dev/tty.usbmodem* | head -n 1)`, exit with `Meta+Z` `X`
+- Support for custom gadgets
+    - Configure any function you like, for example, a USB keyboard or mass storage.
+    - Just add the following to your configuration, and your Raspberry Pi behaves like a 1 GB removable hard drive:
+      ```yaml
+      usb_gadget:
+        mass_storage: |
+          #!/bin/bash

+          # create disk image
+          if [ ! -f /data/hdd.img ]; then
+            mkdir -p /data
+            fallocate -l 1GB /data/hdd.img
+            mkfs.exfat -v -L 'RaspiDrive' -f /data/hdd.img
+          fi

+          # create mass storage gadget,
+          # see kernel.org/doc/html/latest/usb/gadget-testing.html
+          echo 1 >stall
+          echo /data/hdd.img                  > lun.0/file
+          echo 'SanDisk Cruzer Edge     1.20' > lun.0/inquiry_string
+          echo 1                              > lun.0/removable
+      ```

 # TODO add screenshots